 - Full lifecycle API management

-Integration platform can connect any systems and applications, whether they are legacy or modern ones, regardless of communication protocols – whether it’s HTTP, SFTP, FTP, AS2, or something else.
-As you can see in the picture above, a typical iPaaS has ready-built connectors and adapters to connect cloud-to-cloud, on-premise-to-on-premise and on-premise-to-cloud. iPaaS also offers full lifecycle API management which can speed up the way connections are created across applications.
+Integration platforms can connect any systems and applications, whether they are legacy or modern ones, regardless of communication protocols – whether it’s HTTP, SFTP, FTP, AS2, or something else.
+As you can see in the picture above, a typical iPaaS has ready-built connectors and adapters to connect cloud-to-cloud, on-premise-to-on-premise, and on-premise-to-cloud.
+An iPaaS also offers full lifecycle API management, which can speed up the way connections are created across applications.